AMWA-TV/is-05/docs/Controllers.md

 ## Connection Management

-The Controller SHALL implement connection management according to the [APIs section](APIs.md) of this specification.
+The Controller MUST implement connection management according to the [APIs section](APIs.md) of this specification.

-The Controller SHALL be able to perform an immediate activation between a specified Sender and Receiver	via the IS-05 Connection API
+The Controller MUST be able to perform an immediate activation between a specified Sender and Receiver	via the IS-05 Connection API

-The Controller SHALL allow removal of active connections via the IS-05 Connection API.
+The Controller MUST allow removal of active connections via the IS-05 Connection API.

-The Controller SHALL monitor and update the connection status of all registered Devices.
+The Controller MUST monitor and update the connection status of all registered Devices.
 For instance:
-* The Controller SHALL identify that a connection to a Receiver has been activated.
+* The Controller MUST identify that a connection to a Receiver has been activated.
-* The Controller SHALL identify the Sender connected to that Receiver.
+* The Controller MUST identify the Sender connected to that Receiver.
-* The Controller SHALL Identify when the Receiver connection has been deactivated.
+* The Controller MUST Identify when the Receiver connection has been deactivated.

 Where making requests to a large number or Senders/Receivers on the same Device, Controllers SHOULD make use of the `/bulk` endpoint to bundle them into a single request.